Brookston Beer Bulletin

 Last year I decided to concentrate on Bock ads.
 Bock, of course, originated in Germany, in the town of Einbeck.
 Because many 19th century American breweries were founded by German immigrants, they offered a bock at certain times of the year, be it Spring, Easter, Lent, Christmas, or what have you.
 In a sense they were some of the first seasonal beers.
 “The style was later adopted in Bavaria by Munich brewers in the 17th century.
 Due to their Bavarian accent, citizens of Munich pronounced ‘Einbeck’ as ‘ein Bock’ (a billy goat), and thus the beer became known as ‘Bock.’
 A goat often appears on bottle labels.”
 And presumably because they were special releases, many breweries went all out promoting them with beautiful artwork on posters and other advertising.

-Thursday’s ad for “Bock” shows the personification of Columbia in the clouds with Cupid(?) and a goat down on the ground below.
-The lithograph was created in 1893.
-The lithographer was H. Schile & Co. of 295 Bowery in New York City.
+Sunday’s ad for “Bock” depicts what looks like a blind goat holding a large mug of beer while leaning over a wooden cask with “Bock Bier” carved into it.
+The hand-colored lithograph was created in 1880.
+The lithographer was H. Schile & Co. of 18 Division St. in New York City.
 Henry Jerome Schile was born in Germany, and emigrated to the U.S. in 1851, settling in Manhattan, which is where he opened his own print company.

 Filed Under: Art & Beer, Beers, Just For Fun Tagged With: Advertising, Bock, History, New York